All Blogs,Design Insights, - May 29, 2019

 - How do you position your brand relative to others?

-The process may well seem like an awkward one — you may even feel uncomfortable being a part of it — but the goal is to leverage your website as a digital marketing tool and establish your company’s image to the world.
+As a friendly heads up, we’ll inform you that the process may well seem like an awkward one — you may even feel uncomfortable being a part of it because some of the business questions you are asked are very specific — but the goal is to leverage your website as a digital marketing tool and establish your company’s image to the world.
+Everything we talk about is intended to get us from A to B (and then to C, D, E, etc).

 An example of discovery session questions may be as follows: